 How do recessions affect employment?

-During a recession, companies may cut jobs in an effort to reduce costs.
+During a recession, companies may cut jobs to reduce costs.
 This can lead to higher levels of unemployment, which in turn can lead to decreased consumer spending and a further decline in economic activity.

 How do recessions affect housing?